 Note 13: COMMITMENTS AND CONTINGENCIES

-The Hospital leases a physician clinic under operating lease expiring on March 31, 2023.
-Total rental expense for the years ended September 30, 2020 and 2019 for all operating leases was approximately \$339,744 and \$339,744, respectively.
+The Hospital leases a physician clinic under an operating lease expiring on March 31, 2023.
+Total rental expense for the years ended September 30, 2021 and 2020 for all operating leases was approximately \$339,744.